jackyruth/jackyruth.github.io/README.md

 ## Purpose
 This is a multi-purpose website
 1. A medium, to showcase my skills, experiences and education
+2. A blog, to share, preserve and timestamp my thoughts
-2. A portfolio, to house my personal engineering projects
+3. A portfolio, to house my personal engineering projects
-3. A blog, to share preserve and timestamp, my thoughts
 4. A channel, for others to contact me

-# Design
+## Design
 The nav bar will contain the following sections which corresponds one-to-one with the purpose of my website.
 To maintain simple usage, there will be *no drop down bars*
 1. About:
 	* A quick description of me
 	* Link to my resume and my LinkedIn
+2. Writings:
+	* A scrolling list of blog posts
+	* Clicking on a particular blog post opens a new html file in a new tab
+	* Include a *back* button to return to the main **posts** page
+	* Future: Add a side bar which can filter the posts by topic
-2. Projects:
+3. Projects:
 	* A grid like display of all my projects
 	* Clicking on a particular project opens a new html file in a new tab
 	* Include a *back* button to return to the main **project** page
 	* Future: Add a side bar which can filter the projects displayed by *type of project* (ex.
 Physics, Programming, Hardware)
-3. Posts:
-	* A scrolling list of blog posts
-	* Clicking on a particular blog post opens a new html file in a new tab
-	* Include a *back* button to return to the main **posts** page
-	* Future: Add a side bar which can filter the posts by topic
 4. Contact
-	* An embedded form with *Topic*, *Email Address* and *Message* fields
+	* An embedded form with *Name*, *Email Address* and *Message* fields

 # Template
 My personal website is built ontop of an existing Bootstrap template.
 You can see information about the template below (it is taken directly from the template's github page)